Health Benefits Of Rose Essential Oil: Roses Really Are Red!

 So I recommend using the oil both as a topical treatment on the surface of your skin and adding 1 or 2 drops to your tea to help revitalize your skin and give you a healthy complexion.

 The oil is also a strong natural antibacterial agent, with natural hemostatic and cicatrisant qualities that will help to heal wounds and scars quickly.
 The hemostatic nature of the oil redirects cell migration to open wounds and allows clotting to occur faster.
 The cicatrisant nature of the oil means that the high antioxidant count in the oil allows for it to rid your skin of any toxins that would otherwise slow the healing process, thus strengthening the effects of your skin’s natural regenerative qualities and allowing the healing process to happen more efficiently.

 The oil can be applied to a clean cotton swab and wiped onto your skin after cleansing.
-The oil will remove any excess oil that commonly occurs with oily and combination skin types and it will prevent your pores being clogged up – helping to relieve your skin of any blemishes and marks that generally occur with a build up of oil and dirt in the pores.
-Finally, the oil also helps to relieve any inflammation that may occur on the surface of your skin, helping to reduce redness and swelling around pimples or wounds.
-It’s safe and non-toxic so it can be used on a variety of skin-types without worry of irritation or dryness.
+The oil will remove any excess oil that commonly occurs with oily and combination skin types and it will prevent your pores being clogged up – helping to relieve your skin of any blemishes and marks that generally occur with a build-up of oil and dirt in the pores.
+Finally, the oil also helps to relieve any inflammation that may appear on the skin’s surface, helping to reduce redness and swelling around pimples or wounds.
+It’s safe and also non-toxic so it can be used on a variety of skin-types without the worry of irritation or dryness.

 Rose Essential Oil for Hair Care